robmasocco/AOS-TAG/ideas.md

 These are both real locks since potential writers are *removers* and *adders*, and both have a very short and deterministic critical section, and are deadlock-proof.

 Things are a little bit different when *adding* an instance: at first, the bitmask is atomically checked for a free spot, then the *adder thread* locks both rw_sems as a writer since being the pointer *NULL*, eventual readers/writers would almost immediately get out, then sets the pointer to that of a new instance struct.

+Also, threads that come from the VFS while doing an *open* must synchronize with *adders* and *removers* to take a snapshot of each instance before it fades away.
+This can be accomplished by locking the senders rw_sem and checking the instance pointer.
+Using the receivers one causes a false positive for removers that want to check if no reader is there, but that would only have to wait for the snapshot to be taken since these threads deterministically release this rw_sem shortly after.

 ## POSTING A MESSAGE ON A LEVEL